What is the Halo system and why it is the best innovation for the safety of F1 drivers

 Introduction of the Halo in the championships

-Despite the previous attempts of the FIA to develop protection systems for the driving cabin, the Halo was made mandatory in Formula 1 in 2018.
-The initial proposal to introduce this device dates back to 2015.
-Among the numerous accidents that occurred in previous years, that of Jules Bianchi Of 15 October 2014 he had a deep impact: the pilot lost his life due to a high -speed collision with a heavy vehicle on the track.
+Despite the previous attempts of the FIA to develop protection systems for the driving cabin, the Halo was made mandatory in Formula 1 in 2018 (the initial proposal to introduce this device dates back to 2015).
+Among the numerous accidents that occurred in previous years, the one that happened to Jules Bianchi On October 15, 2014 it was what had a decisive impact: the pilot lost life due to a high -speed collision with a heavy vehicle on the track, and it was then that the importance of creating a system that protected those who were driving was understood.

 Following this tragedy, the FIA urged the stables and automotive manufacturers involved in the championships to quickly develop a system to improve the protection of the drivers’s head.
 The goal was to increase the safety of cars without compromising their features and other essential aspects.
 Among the proposals that emerged, that of Mercedes-Benzwhich suggested the use of a reversal protection frame, known as “Rollcage”.